abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![A monotonic function, represented as a line-graph](../10_functors/monotone_map_plot.svg)

 Now we are about to prove that monotonic functions are functors too, ready?

+{: .theorem}

+When we view order as thin categories, monotone maps are functors.

 ### Object mapping